Here to Help in Sangamon County, IL

 One way to think of SSD is like an insurance plan.
 You become eligible if you have paid “premiums” in the form of FICA taxes — which are automatically withheld from your paycheck — into the Social Security trust fund recently and over a substantial period of time.
 Education level and age also matter to the SSA.

 Eligibility requirements for SSD:

-The SSI program is typically needs-based and meant for people of any age with a disability.
-Funding is taken from the general fund taxes, making it available to people that have limited resources and therefore are unable to provide for themselves.
+The SSI program is meant for disabled people of any age and is generally needs-based.
+Funding is taken from general tax revenue, and is not dependent upon your work history, making it available to people with a low income in addition to being unable to provide basic necessities for themselves.

 Eligibility Requirements for SSI

 - Disability (any age)

 - OR blindness (any age)

 - Limited/no income — less than $2,000 in assets for an individual and less than $3,000 for a couple